hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 ### Executors
 Executor instances are listed under the **Executors** menu item on the left.
-When you click on a executor, a new tab for monitoring that executor instance is opened on the right, as shown below.
+When you click on a executor, a new tab for monitoring that executor instance opens on the right, as shown below.

 ![](images/ExecutorsHome.jpg)